VERITAS-Observatory/EventDisplay_ReleaseTests_code/release_tests/montecarlo/mc_data_comparison/README.md

 Requires as input:

 - MC files for each minor epoch
-- Crab results for each minor epoch
+- Crab mscw results for each minor epoch

 **important:**
 first run linking of epochs from `../../sources/Crab/`: `./runlist_generator.sh V6`